gam-19/DevOps-Notes/Networking/Readme.md

    * Only packets matching a known active connection are allowed by the firewall; others are rejected.
    * This makes them effective in protecting against certain types of attacks, such as spoofing attacks.

+3. **Next-Generation Firewalls (NGFWs)**:
-3. Next-Generation Firewalls (NGFWs): These are more advanced firewalls that do everything a stateful firewall does, but also include additional features like intrusion prevention, SSL and SSH inspection, deep-packet inspection, and reputation-based malware detection.
+   * More advanced firewalls that do everything a stateful firewall does, but also include additional features like:
+     * IPS (intrusion prevention)
+     * SSL and SSH inspection
+     * Deep-packet inspection
+     * Reputation-based malware detection.

-4. Web Application Firewalls (WAFs): These are firewalls specifically designed to protect web applications from attacks such as SQL injection, cross-site scripting (XSS), and file inclusion.
+4. **Web Application Firewalls (WAFs)**:
+   * Specifically designed to protect web applications from attacks such as SQL injection, cross-site scripting (XSS), and file inclusion.